geodynamics/aspect/cookbooks/composition_passive_particles/doc/composition_passive_particles.md

 -   `function:` This particle property can be used to assign to each particle values that are described based on a function of space.
-It provides an alternative way to set initial values if you don&rsquo;t want to first set a compositional field&rsquo;s initial values based on a function, and then copy these values via the &ldquo;initial composition&rdquo; property to particles.
+It provides an alternative way to set initial values if you don't want to first set a compositional field's initial values based on a function, and then copy these values via the &ldquo;initial composition&rdquo; property to particles.
 In the example above, we use the same function as for the compositional initial composition of field number one in